brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

 At the moment we have ((#840#)) tests doing ((#1,728#)) assertions.
-Our test suite could always be improved, but I am very confident deploying new changes and refactors, without the fear of breaking stuff.
+Our test suite could always be improved, but I am very confident deploying new features and refactors, without the fear of breaking stuff — thanks to our test suite.

 ## Code structure